benzstation/CivitAi/README.md

 ## How-to-use

-Simply copy the psd1 and psdm1 under:
+Simply copy the module folder containing psd1 and psdm1 under:

-> '..Documents\WindowsPowerShell\Modules'
+> '...pathTo\Documents\WindowsPowerShell\Modules'

 *Then, open a fresh PowreShell session and start using the module's functions.*